matsen/teaching/courses/GS541/index.md

 * Use matrix exponentiation ([expm](https://docs.scipy.org/doc/scipy/reference/generated/scipy.linalg.expm.html) in SciPy) on the matrix `[[-1, 1],[1, -1]]` to get a transition matrix for the binary model in terms of branch length.
 Check that it's the same as Paul Lewis' formula in his second lecture, slide 40 (note that his mu and beta are the same).
 * Write a likelihood function for the binary model given two sequences that have 20 identical sites and 4 differing ones.
 Plot this likelihood function for a range of values containing the mean.
 * Simulate sequence evolution down the measles tree using the binary symmetric model.
 (Python hints: I used numpy's [binomial](https://docs.scipy.org/doc/numpy/reference/generated/numpy.random.binomial.html) and stored values on the tree using [add_feature](http://etetoolkit.org/docs/latest/tutorial/tutorial_trees.html#node-annotation)).
+* Implement the [Fitch algorithm](http://www.cs.ubc.ca/labs/beta/Courses/CPSC536A-01/Class10/class10-notes.html) to calculate parsimony scores on your simulated data.
+I found it useful while debugging my version to annotate the inferences on my tree with `n.add_face(TextFace(str(fitch_cost)), column=0, position = "branch-top")` with another for `fitch_state`.
+* Make a plot such that each simulated data set is a single point, with the x axis representing the number of simulated mutations, and the y axis representing the parsimony score.
+What do you notice?

 ## Day 4: Further topics